josejesusgarciajr/Travel-App/README.md

 # Register Page
 ![](images/reg.gif)
-* Users will be register and acount
+* Users will be register and account.
   * username
   * password
   * firstName